MitchellTesla/timechain/README.md

 # Live Bitcoin Network Analysis Dashboard
  Developer Database for Bitcoin-core integrations.
- For quick access to the dashboard use the website link livebitcoindata.com in the About section.
+ For quick access to the interactive dashboard use the website link in the About section.
 <p align="center">
   <img src="LiveBTCdata_website_snapshot.jpg" alt="demo" />
 </p>

-This repository serves as the interactive database/library for bitcoin and core integrations research and development.
+The repository serves as the interactive database/library for the bitcoin network and core integrations research and development.

 <p align="center">
   <img src="0ff7784184af761d38db3013a4d1584e.gif" alt="demo" />